triviality/old_blog_that_supports_sage/_posts/2015-01-20-Representation-Theory-Intro.md

 <p style="text-align: center"> $\rho(g h) = \rho(g) \rho(h)$   $\forall g,h \in G$. </p>

-To define a representation in SAGE, we thus need some function that takes group elements as input and returns matrices as output.
+To define a representation in Sage, we thus need some function that takes group elements as input and returns matrices as output.

 Various authors refer to the map $\rho$, the vector space $V$, or the tuple $(V,\rho)$ as a representation; this shouldn't cause any confusion, as it's usually clear from context whether we are referring to a map or a vector space.
 When I need to be extra precise, I'll use $(V,\rho)$.